xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 <br />
 <br />

 AppVMs, TemplateVMs, and DispVMs are concepts relevant to Qubes.
 Dom0 and DomU are relevant to Xen.
-Qubes builds on top of Xen, but for the duration of this article, only the Qubes concepts matter most.
+Qubes builds on top of Xen, but for the duration, only the Qubes concepts matter.

 # Why are security domains important?